-- 2.14.1 Students may be permitted to defer their studies owing to health reasons, financial difficulties, representing the College or Hong Kong to partake in activities, or other valid personal reasons. - 2.14.2 The minimum period of deferment of study is one semester.
+- 2.13.1 Students may be permitted to defer their studies owing to health reasons, financial difficulties, representing the College or Hong Kong to partake in activities, or those relating to unexpected circumstances (e.g. family crisis, accidents, etc.) that forbid students from continuing with their study for a certain period of time. - 2.13.2 The minimum period of deferment of study is one semester.
+Deferment/Extension of deferment of study for a period of less than one semester will not be considered.
 If required, students may apply for extension of deferment for another semester.
-Students should observe that by extending the deferment for too long, they may not be able to complete their study programme within the maximum study period and extra charges may be entailed, as deferment period is counted as part of the study period. - 2.14.3 Students should also observe that they may not be able to receive government subsidies, e.g. NMTSS or SSSDP, as the subsidy is disbursed according to the actual study period and capped by the normative study period. - 2.14.4 Deferment / Extension of deferment of study for less than one semester will not be considered.
-Application together with supporting documents and a non-refundable administration fee have to be submitted to the Registry before the commencement of the semester concerned.

-- 2.14.5 Applications for deferment of study submitted after the semester concerned has commenced will not be considered, unless the deferment is attributable to substantial and mitigating reasons that are beyond the applicant's control, and the application will be reviewed by the Registrar on a case-by-case basis. - 2.14.6 Owing to the difficulty in registering and completing courses, students who have been approved for deferring their studies are not advised to resume studies in the middle of the semester before the approved deferment period ends.
-Students who have a valid reason for resuming his/her study before the specified period of deferment may write to the Registrar for discretionary approval on a case-by-case basis. - 2.14.7 By the end of the deferment period, the student should resume his/her studies.
+Students should observe that by extending the deferment for too long, they may not be able to complete their study programme within the maximum study period and extra charges may be entailed. - 2.13.3 The period(s) of deferment of study will be counted in the maximum period of study. - 2.13.4 Students should also observe that they may not be able to receive government subsidies, e.g. NMTSS or SSSDP, as the subsidy is disbursed according to the actual study period and capped by the normative study period. - 2.13.5 Application form (REG-21) together with supporting documents have to be submitted to the Registry before the commencement of the semester concerned. - 2.13.6 Applications for deferment of study submitted after the semester concerned has commenced will not be considered. - 2.13.7 Applications for deferment of study should be recommended by the respective Programme Leader and approved by the respective School Dean. - 2.13.8 Students will be informed of the result via email by the Registry. - 2.13.9 Owing to the difficulty in registering and completing courses, students who have been approved for deferring their studies are not advised to resume studies in the middle of the semester before the approved deferment period ends.
+Students who have a valid reason for resuming his/her study before the specified period of deferment may write to the School Dean for discretionary approval on a case-by-case basis. - 2.13.10 By the end of the deferment period, the student should resume his/her studies.
 He or she should settle the tuition fees and complete the necessary registration procedures.
-Students who fail to resume studies according to the schedule may be de-registered.
+Students who fail to resume studies according to the schedule would be considered as unofficially withdrawn from the programme. - 2.13.11 If students are applicants of the Financial Assistance Scheme for Post-secondary Students (FASP) and/or Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) in the current academic year, students should notify the Student Finance Office immediately once the application for deferment is approved. - 2.13.12 For non-local/mainland students applying for deferment, the Registry will notify the Immigration Department once the deferment application is approved.